 Get Started

 Thank you to everyone who joined us for our Q2 2026 Lunch & Learn.
-We covered a range of timely topics, from company updates and market conditions to practical technology tips and strategies to help protect yourself in an increasingly digital world.
+We covered a range of timely topics, from company updates and market conditions to technology tips, scam awareness, and practical ways to use AI in everyday life.

 If you were unable to attend, or would like a refresher, here is a summary of what we discussed.

-We opened the session with updates on upcoming events and ways clients can continue to stay engaged throughout the year.
+We opened the session with updates on upcoming events, educational resources, and ways clients can continue to stay involved throughout the year.

 Our next Lunch & Learn is scheduled for Wednesday, July 22, 2026, in the Sheffield Village area.
-If there is a topic you would like us to cover in a future session, we welcome your input.
+If there is an educational topic you would like us to cover in a future session, we welcome your input.
 You can share ideas by reaching out to Maddie at Maddie@WASmithFinancial.com.

 We highlighted a recent webinar titled “A New Approach to Long-Term Care Planning.”
 This session focused on alternative strategies beyond traditional long-term care insurance.